mxguardian/Email-Address-Classify/tools/README.md

     Calculates the best threshold by calling `test` repeatedly until accuracy is maximized.

+- dump &lt;threshold>

+    Outputs all ngrams with a frequency greater than or equal to the given threshold.
+    You can use this to overwrite the default ngrams.txt file with a custom list of ngrams.

 - is\_random &lt;string> \[&lt;threshold>\]

     Returns 1 if the given string is random, 0 otherwise.
 If threshold is given,